Gimme a Break!: Syndication

 The show has been in syndication since 1985.
 Reruns have also aired nationally on WWOR EMI Service and USA.
-Distribution rights are jointly owned by The Program Exchange and NBCUniversal Television Distribution, successor in interest to previous syndicator MCA Television.
-Reruns of the series are a mainstay of many of Sinclair Broadcast Group's The CW, MeTV and MyNetworkTV stations, especially in low-traffic time periods, due to the low-cost barter setup of The Program Exchange.
+U.S. distribution rights are owned by NBCUniversal Syndication Studios, successor in interest to previous syndicator MCA TV.
+Reruns of the series are a mainstay of many of Sinclair Broadcast Group's The CW, MeTV and MyNetworkTV stations, especially in low-traffic time periods, due to the low-cost barter setup of the now defunct The Program Exchange.

-Antenna TV aired the show from January 2, 2018 until December 31, 2021.

-Cozi TV started airing the show as of January 3, 2022.
+Antenna TV aired the show from January 2, 2018, until December 31, 2021.
+Cozi TV started airing the show from January 3, 2022, to December 2023.

 Streaming

-Tubi acquired all seasons of the show as of February 1, 2022.
+Tubi acquired all seasons of the show on February 1, 2022, and it was available until January 31, 2024.

 Home media

+United States

+Universal Studios Home Entertainment released a three-disc DVD of the complete first season of Gimme a Break! on February 14, 2006, available in the United States only.
+The Complete Series is now available in the US.

 Canada

-Visual Entertainment (under license from FremantleMedia) released the first two seasons of Gimme a Break! on DVD in Canada between 2006–07.
+Visual Entertainment (under license from FremantleMedia) released the first two seasons of Gimme a Break! on DVD in Canada in 2006–07.
 In 2009, VEI announced that they plan on releasing the entire series in a complete series box set in 2010.
 VEI released Gimme a Break!
 The Complete Series on DVD in Canada on July 20, 2010.
+As of 2013, these releases have been discontinued and are out of print.

+France

+Originally airing on La Cinq, the series is called Allô Nelly bobo (Hello Nelly bobo) in 1991.
+Later, as part of a block called Club Dorothée under the title Trois filles à la maison (Three Girls at Home) on TF1 in 1993.

+Italy

+Airing on Canale 5, the series is called La piccola grande Nell (The Little Big Nell).

+UK

+Simply Media TV Ltd released the first and second series in the UK, although the series has never been broadcast on British television.